wercker-labs/wercker-blog/source/posts/2013-09-10-Building-and-testing-a-cluster-of-RethinkDB-Docker-containers.md

 * install pip itself and the dependencies which includes the RethinkDB python [driver](http://rethinkdb.com/docs/install-drivers/python/)
 * build the container and name it `mies/rethinkdb`
 * run a shell script to bootstrap the containers (we'll discuss this in a bit)
-* run a python script that adds some date to our RethinkDB database and fetches it
+* run a python script that adds some data to our RethinkDB database and fetches it

 ## Bootstrapping the containers